celsworth/lxp-bridge/README.md

 lxp-bridge can publish power data (the contents of the `input` registers) to InfluxDB as they are received.
 Currently only InfluxDB v1 is supported.

 The database can be set in the configuration; the measurement table used is `inputs`.
-There will be a single tag of the inverter's datalog, and then fields which correspond with the same as the JSON data sent via MQTT.
+There will be a single tag of the inverter's datalog, and then fields which correspond with the same as the JSON data sent via MQTT - see [inputs.md](doc/inputs.md) for details.

-Note that because the inverter sends the power data split across 3 packets, there will be 3 submissions to InfluxDB, each with slightly differing times (by about a second).
-This means all the data combined isn't an atomic snapshot of an instant in time, but in practise this shouldn't really matter.

 ## MQTT